 Dry eye is the restricted ability’s to produce tears.
 Tears are important for keeping your Frenchie’s eyes healthy.
 Your French Bulldogs cornea is especially dependent on the ability to produce tears as a film for protection, offering lubrication, moisture and sustenance to the cornea and conjunctiva.

 There are several reasons for dry eyes.
-The most prominent is the response of your Frenchies own immune response, that starts to attack the tear glands.
+The most prominent is the response of your Frenchies’ immune response, which starts to attack the tear glands.
 It can end up destroying your Frenchies tear glands in the long run.

 Some other causes of dry eyes include illness, injury or medicine.
-For certain cases, tear development is decreased as there is an issue with the nerves of the tear gland.
+In certain cases, tear development is decreased as there is an issue with the nerves of the tear gland.

 The signs and symptoms include:

 |Red or Bloodshot eyes|

 |Loss of vision|